CPD, King Street businesses push for safe Halloween weekend

 CHARLESTON, S.C.
-(WCBD) – Charleston Police Department (CPD) officials say safety is their number one priority this Halloween weekend, and businesses say celebrating the holiday in a fun and safe way is their main goal.
+(WCBD) – The Charleston Police Department (CPD) and downtown businesses say safety is their number one priority this Halloween weekend.

-King Street is lively as usual on a Thursday evening, and this weekend, CPD is beefing up patrol to keep people out celebrating Halloween safe.
+King Street was lively, as usual, on Thursday evening.
+But the popular downtown Charlestons street will likely be filled with people looking to celebrate the spooky holiday over the weekend.

+The Charleston Police Department is planning to increase its patrols in an effort to keep everyone safe.

-“We’ll be having a heavy presence down there on King Street,” CPD Capt.
-Jason Bruder said, “and all of the other places around the city this weekend as we’re moving into the Halloween weekend, which we expect a lot of people to be out celebrating and do that type of thing.”
+“We’ll be having a heavy presence down there on King Street and all of the other places around the city this weekend as we’re moving into the Halloween weekend, which we expect a lot of people to be out celebrating and do that type of thing,” explained CPD Capt.
+Jason Bruder.

-Bruder says with lots of people out celebrating, one of his major concerns is making sure people get around the city safely.
+Capt.
+Bruder said with lots of people out celebrating, one of his major concerns is making sure people get around the city safely.

 Establishments like El Jefe Texican Cantina.

-The restaurant and bar is celebrating Halloween until Monday and they’re expecting big crowds.
+The restaurant and bar will be celebrating Halloween until Monday and they’re expecting big crowds.

 El Jefe says they’ve created an atmosphere where their customers can eat, drink, have lots of fun and feel safe over the Halloween weekend.